ravishende/grafana_data_retrieval/README.md

 3. **Graphs**:

     &nbsp; &nbsp; A table of datapoints containing several times and values per pod that can be displayed with a graph containing several colored lines (one line per pod).

-    &nbsp; &nbsp; &nbsp; &nbsp; Graphs can be displayed by running graph_visualization.py
+Graphs can be displayed by running graph_visualization.py